Policy Manager - J-PAL South Asia

 - Experience: This position requires three or more years of relevant experience in addition to a relevant Master's degree.
 Demonstrated interest and experience in early childhood development will be considered favourably.

 - Understanding Randomized Evaluations: Demonstrate a keen understanding of the value of randomized evaluations and their usefulness for policy decisions.

 - Communication: Attention to detail and excellent writing and presentation skills for communicating policy lessons from academic papers in ways that policymakers understand.
 This requires clear, precise, non-technical writing, and creativity in presentation.

 - Proven ability to handle several different projects/tasks at one time, successfully complete tasks assigned, and meet deadlines;

 - High level of attention to detail;

-- Strong interest in international development policy, South Asia development, and/or program evaluation as demonstrated by coursework and professional experience:
+- Strong interest in international development policy, South Asia development, and/or programme evaluation as demonstrated by coursework and professional experience.

 How to Apply

-Complete the J-PAL/IPA common application .
-On the ‘Submit Application’ page, select the “Policy Manager – New Delhi” position.
+- 1. Complete the J-PAL/IPA common application.
+On the ‘Submit Application’ page, select the “Policy Manager” position.

-On the documents page, please upload PDF files for cover letter, CV, transcripts for Policy Manager position with the filename “Policy Manager SA_Last Name_First Name”, and click submit.
+2. On the documents page, please upload PDF files for a cover letter, CV, and transcripts for the Policy Manager position with the filename “Policy Manager _Last Name_First Name”, and click submit.